iCliniq Logo

 Conclusion:

-After receiving both doses of the vaccine, still, it is important to follow COVID safety protocols like wearing a face mask that fits you, avoiding close contact with people, social distancing for at least two meters, wash your hands, monitoring the health, and avoiding touching the face, especially eyes, nose, and mouth.
-Continue to follow these measures to protect others and yourself from beating the pandemic.
+After receiving both doses of the vaccine, it is still important to follow COVID safety protocols like wearing a face mask, avoiding close contact with people, social distancing for at least two meters, washing hands, monitoring health, and avoiding touching the face, especially eyes, nose, and mouth.
+Continue to follow these measures to protect others and oneself from beating the pandemic.

 Frequently Asked Questions